We meet every Monday

 To see the full articles please click the links above.

 What happens at a typical prayer group meeting?

 We are always glad to see visitors, regular and not-so-regular members.

 Usually with contemporary worship music; this is often lively and free and sometimes involves singing ‘in the spirit’, which is a beautiful way to praise God.

-We have a time of silence to listen The Lord, afterwhich we share what we sense God is saying to us as a group; often through scripture passages, pictures, thought or a sensation.
+We have a time of silence to listen to The Lord, after which we share what we sense God is saying to us as a group; often through scripture passages, pictures, thoughts or a sensation.
 The group then works together discerning and praying into what we feel The Lord is saying.